paul-hammant/tbd/content/game-changers/index.md

 XML/YAML/DNS configuration) reinforced "many small repos" (the kinda reinforce each other really), while this can be done with any branching model, the non-trunk models probably had the mindshare.
 Monorepos were out completely.
 A possibility from monorepos, teams sharing code and source level a HEAD revision, positively laughed it.
-The history page of Wikipedia list multiple people concurrenly pushing the same emergent micro-service idea{{< ext url="https://en.wikipedia.org/wiki/Microservices#History" >}}.
+The history page of Wikipedia list multiple people concurrently pushing the same emergent micro-service idea{{< ext url="https://en.wikipedia.org/wiki/Microservices#History" >}}.

 ## Case Study: A Practical Approach To Large Scale Agile Development (2012)